fitsaveai/frontend/README.md

 read me (swagger.yaml)

-!please make PRs on main!
+!!please make PRs on main!!

 Ask for code review if its a large commit